yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 [A patch provided by SGI](https://github.com/torvalds/linux/commit/14be1f7454ea96ee614467a49cf018a1a383b189) tries to disable TSC clock source for this kind of platform.

-Overall, even a CPU has "Invariant TSC" feature, but the SMP system still can not provide reliable TSC.
+Even if a CPU has "Invariant TSC" feature, but the SMP system still can not provide reliable TSC.
 For this reason, Linux kernel has to rely on some [boot time or runtime testing](https://github.com/torvalds/linux/commit/95492e4646e5de8b43d9a7908d6177fb737b61f0) instead of just detect CPU capabilities.
 The test sync test code used to have TSC value fix up code by calling write_tsc